skoczen/will/docs/index.md

 ## Install prerequisites

-Will doesn't need much, just python and redis.
-For a best-practice setup, you'll want:
+Will doesn't need much, just python and either redis, couchbase, or local storage.
+The recommended backend is redis, and we'll describe getting it set up below.
+If you'd prefer to use couchbase or local storage, that's also an option - [check out how over here](deploy.md#Storage-Backends).

 #### Install redis > 2.4